Andrea-Boldrini/tiltrotor/README.md

 This package consists a tilt-rotor UAV simulation in the ROS Gazebo environment, integrated with the PX4 controller.
 It is developed in Ubuntu 20.04, ROS Noetic and Gazebo 11.
 # Guide
 ## Setup of the environment
-Install ROS 1, PX4 and MAVROS following the ROS 1 with MAVROS Installation Guide (https://docs.px4.io/main/en/ros/mavros_installation.html).
+Install ROS 1, PX4 and MAVROS following the [ROS 1 with MAVROS Installation Guide](https://docs.px4.io/main/en/ros/mavros_installation.html).

-Download the models folder and copy its components into Gazebo's model directory /Tools/simulation/gazebo-classic/sitl_gazebo-classic/models.
-Download the models_plugin folder and locate it in the src folder located in the catkin_ws folder.
+Download the `models` folder and copy its components into Gazebo's model directory `/Tools/simulation/gazebo-classic/sitl_gazebo-classic/models`.
+Download the `models_plugin` folder and locate it in the src folder located in the catkin_ws folder.

-Modify launch files px4.launch mavros_posix_sitl.launch, changing vehicle name from iris to iris_tiltrotor.
+Modify launch files `px4.launch` `mavros_posix_sitl.launch`, changing vehicle name from `iris` to `iris_tiltrotor`.

-Ensure the empty.world file includes the following physics parameters:
+Ensure the `empty.world` file includes the following physics parameters:

 ```plaintext
 <physics name='default_physics' default='0' type='ode'>
       <gravity>0 0 -9.8066</gravity>